5 Workplace Greatest Disasters caused by Negligence

 Bhopal Disaster

 A Union Carbide India Limited plant was the site of the Bhopal tragedy, which occurred on the night of December 2nd, 1984.
 The accident occurred at a pesticide plant in Bhopal.
-Environmentalists regard it as the biggest industrial disaster caused by negligence in history.
+Environmentalists regard it as the biggest worst workplace accidents in history.
 The incident occurred when a tank containing methyl isocyanate started leaking its contents.
 In just one hour, the burst released 30 metric tonnes of highly toxic gas into the air around Bhopal.
 Although estimates on the final death toll differ, some estimates put the long-term death toll at 16,000 people.

 Though Union Carbide India continues to deny responsibility for the tragedy, the Indian government and local activists have contended that inadequate maintenance and management were to blame.
 With safety systems down, many gas scrubbers down, a pipe cleaning system down, and many valves and lines in bad shape, it appears that criminally negligent plant and equipment maintenance certainly played a role.